This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Local anesthesia is a shot of medicine put into or around your eye.
 Sometimes only eyedrops are necessary.
 The medicine is used to numb the area and dull the pain.
 You may still feel pressure or pushing during the procedure.
 General anesthesia is medicine given through an IV or a mask.
-Caregivers use this medicine to keep you asleep and free from pain during the procedure.
+Healthcare providers use this medicine to keep you asleep and free from pain during the procedure.
 This type of medicine is not usually needed for a cataract extraction.
-Caregivers will work with you to decide which anesthesia is best for you.
+Healthcare providers will work with you to decide which anesthesia is best for you.

 During your procedure: